richardjzhang/old-personal-website/README.md

 This project is my personal website.
 It's pretty barebones at the moment and has gone through a few iterations.

-If you're interested in using it as a template feel free to fork the repo.
+If you're interested in using it as a template feel free to fork the repo!

 ## To start the project